jipolanco/PencilFFTs.jl/docs/src/tutorial.md

 2, 1)` are compile-time constants (using [value types](https://docs.julialang.org/en/latest/manual/types/#%22Value-types%22-1)).

-## Example scripts
+## Further reading

+The examples on the sidebar further illustrate the use of transforms and provide an introduction to working with MPI-distributed data in the form of `PencilArray`s.

-In addition to the example section on the sidebar, some example scripts are available in the `test/` directory of the `PencilFFTs` repo.
+In addition to the examples,
+some useful scripts are available in the `test/` directory of the `PencilFFTs` repo.

 In particular, the